 Maître Leon Auriol, our club’s namesake, was a fencing master for almost 50 years.
 Leon was born and raised in Toulouse, France, and moved to the US in the early 1960s.
 Leon coached all three weapons, and his students won many national and international medals, both individual and team.
 At various times, Leon was a US National coach, US Pentathlon coach, Pan American Team coach, and Canadian Olympic coach.
-Leon passed away in 2015, but he is remembered fondly, and many of his students continue to have sucess in fencing.
+Leon passed away in 2015, but he is remembered fondly, and many of his students continue to have success in fencing

 Marshall is the President of Salle Auriol Seattle, serves as the Chair of Coaching Programs for the club and is a protege of Maitre Leon Auriol.
 Under the guidance of Maitre Auriol, Marshall has coached various Salle Auriol Seattle fencers to nine World Championships.
 Marshall's students have earned more than 150 national and international medals, including several National Championships.
 Marshall teaches foil and epee to youth, junior, and adult fencers.